SrunLyheang/roastbot/README.md

   it any time you want to wipe all memory and leaderboards.
 - Never commit `config.py` — it's gitignored (it holds your keys).
 - Hardcoded replies live in `replies.py` — add your own jokes there.

+This is a bot for me to add to my group chats and mess around while also learn along the way.